Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Safer Alternatives for Indoor Flame Effects

-If your venue can't accommodate real flame machines or you prefer lower-risk options, several impressive alternatives can create similar visual impact:
+If your venue can't accommodate real flame machines or you prefer lower-risk options, several impressive alternatives can create similar visual impact, such as comparing CO2 jets to gas flame machines.

 Alternative Visual Effect Safety Level Permit Requirements Best For